niclaurenti/niclaurenti.github.io/_pages/about.md

 $$
 </div>
 This terms are fully known up to $$C^{(2)}$$, but the very last one, i.e. $$C^{(3)}$$, is not.
-My work was to combine various limits to construct an approximation for this terms.
+My work was to combine various limits to construct an approximation for this unknown term.

 In order to do it, I wrote the `C++` code [Adani <i class="fab fa-fw fa-github" width="40" height="40"></i>](https://github.com/niclaurenti/Adani "Github page"){: .btn--icon}, now public.
 The main methodology and the results are shown in my [Master Thesis <i class="ai ai-inspire" width="40" height="40"></i>](https://inspirehep.net/literature/2750247 "Inspire page"){: .btn--paper}.